pce-uw-jscript400/w6-frontend-to-backend/README.md

 * **Question:** Why do we need to include the "Content-Type" in the headers?

-* **Your Answer:** We have body parser set to parse json data from requests.
-If not explicitly set, it would be sent as plain text.
+* **Your Answer:** This communicates to the backend server what format of data we are sending to it.

 * **Question:** How could you convert this method to an `async` method?

-* Add async in front of the function declaration and change the response to
+* **Your Answer:** Add async in front of the function declaration and change the response to `await fetch`
 ---

 - [ ] Let's move our requests to a better place.
 Create a new file at `./src/api/auth.js`.
 Add the following inside of it: